jezevec10/jstris-multilang/README.md

 3. Copy the missing strings to the corresponding files of your language and translate them in your repository fork.
 4. Create pull request.

-## Making a correction in an existing language
+## Making a correction in an existing translation
 Fork this repository, modify the current files in the directory of the language you want to modify, create a pull request.

 ## Adding a new language